VIKI130596/HATANO-NELSON-MODEL/README.md

 $$H \equiv \frac{(p + ih)^2}{2m} + V(x)$$

 where $p = -i\hbar\bigtriangledown$ and V(x) is a random potential.
 The non-Hermitian filed $\textbf{h}$ orginates in the transverse magnetic field as $\textbf{h} = \phi_0 Hp/4\pi$.
 The flux quantum $\phi_0 = 2\pi\hbar c/2e$ plays the role of a charge and the non-Hermitian factor $i=\sqrt{-1}$ arises from mapping onto imaginary time quantum mechanics.

+The mass (m) of a particle in the system is equivalent to the "tilt modulus" of the flux line.
+In this context, the "tilt modulus" refers to a measure of the resistance or energy cost associated with tilting or deforming the flux line within the superconducting material.
+The Planck parameter (ħ) corresponds to the temperature (T) of the superconductor.
+In quantum mechanics, temperature is associated with thermal fluctuations, and the value of ħ may be used to represent these fluctuations in the system.
+The inverse temperature (1/T) of the quantum system corresponds to the thickness (Lt) of the sample along the Hz direction.
+In statistical mechanics and thermodynamics, the inverse temperature (1/T) is often used as a parameter to describe the thermal properties of a system.

+Since the field $\textbf{h}$ act as a vector potential, we define the current operator as

+$$J = -i\dfrac{H}{h} = \frca{(p + ih)}{m}$$